ioBroker/ioBroker.javascript/README.md

 ### **WORK IN PROGRESS**

 * (foxriver76) fixed issue with additional node modules which are installed from GitHub (controller v6)
+* (klein0r) Escape single quotes in all object Blockly blocks

 ### 8.5.2 (2024-06-11)